dotnetandux/Meeting-Scheduler-App/README.md

 1. Clone the repository

-3. Open the project in Android Studio.
+2. Open the project in Android Studio.

-4. Set up Firebase for authentication and database (details in `docs/firebase_setup.md` or similar).

-5. Build and run the application on an Android emulator or physical touch-screen device.
+53. Build and run the application on an Android emulator or physical touch-screen device.

 ## Usage